vladigleba/vladigleba.github.io/posts/prophecy/millennium.md

 >  And *I saw a new heaven and a new earth*: for the first heaven and the first earth were passed away; and there was no more sea. … And I heard a great voice out of heaven saying, Behold, the tabernacle of God is with men, and he will dwell with them, and they shall be his people, and *God himself shall be with them, and be their God*.
 And *God shall wipe away all tears from their eyes; and there shall be no more death, neither sorrow, nor crying, neither shall there be any more pain: for the former things are passed away*.
 {% ct 'Revelation 21:1, 3-4' %}

-God then creates a new heaven (atmosphere) and a new earth in which righteousness dwells.
-Everything that Adam and Eve lost will be restored, and the redeemed of all ages will live in perfect love, joy, and peace throughout eternity with God!
+Once the last flickering flame goes out, God proceeds to create a new heaven (atmosphere) and a new earth—in which righteousness dwells.
+Unlike the first creation, which no human eyes beheld, this second creation will be witnessed by all the redeemed.
+Everything that Adam and Eve lost will be restored, and the redeemed will live in the presence of God in perfect harmony, unutterable joy, and ever-deepening love for God and one another for all eternity.